Versta Research Blog

 Why You Should Avoid Numeric Response Scales in Surveys

-Why You Should Avoid Numeric Response Scales in Surveys — They Seem Scientific, but They Are Actually Ambiguous and Difficult to Report
+Why You Should Avoid Numeric Response Scales in Surveys — They Seem Scientific, but Actually They Are Ambiguous and Difficult to Report

 Read the rest of this entry